gardlab/manuals/labpolicies.md

 * Take an active role in protocol and research project development.
 If you see a more efficient way to accomplish a task, bring your ideas "to the table".
 * Make sure you meet all departmental and external lab deadlines (e.g., exams, thesis, grant applications) – and make sure Dr. Gard is aware of them!
 * Help mentor undergraduate students in the lab.
 Undergraduate students may be paired with a trainee if interests align.
 Oftentimes, an undegraduate student will be helping your with your project.
 When you are the day-to-day mentor, you are responsible for communicating your expectations, project goals, etc.
+* Be available 1 weekend per month for project data collection and/or lab outreach.
+* Update your weekend avilability at the beginning of the semester and anytime scheduling conflicts arise.

 ### Lab Staff
 All of the "everyone" expectations above as well as: